 Step 4: A Lifetime of Service

-Whether you purchase a new build yacht or buy a pre-owned motor yacht for sale, Executive Yacht is there to provide support right through your yachting lifetime, whether that’s just keeping in touch or helping you insure your yacht.
-If you ever want to upgrade, sell, or decide to charter out your yacht commercially, our team are always here to advise you on the next step on the exciting journey that is luxury yacht ownership.
+Whether you purchase a new build yacht or buy a pre-owned motor yacht for sale, Executive Yacht is there to support your yachting lifetime, whether that’s just keeping in touch or helping you insure your yacht.
+If you ever want to upgrade, sell, or decide to charter your yacht out commercially, our team will always advise you on the next step on the exciting journey that is luxury yacht ownership.

-With the right broker at your side, buying a yacht is the first step of a marvellous adventure.
+With the right luxury yacht broker at your side, buying a yacht is the first step of a marvelous adventure.
 It should be fun.
 It should feel special.
 And if you’re not being treated like royalty from the first minute you pick up the phone right through to the day you take delivery of your yacht, you haven’t engaged the right yacht broker.
-It really is as simple as that.
+It is as simple as that.

 Do you wish to receive yachting resources and industry updates direct to your inbox?
 Join our mailing list!